Stranga-Games/My-Big-Sister-Remastered-Translations/README.md

 # My Big Sister:Remastered-Translations
 For those who wish to translate MBSR in other languages other than the ones provided at launch

 As you may know, My Big Sister:Remastered has very few translations as they are quite expensive for a heavy text based game and I can't afford to translate it into any other languages at this time, I deeply apologies to any of those who were missed.
-However, I'm opening up this file so that the community can add their own translations to MBSR, if they wish.
+However, I'm opening up this file so that the community can add their own translations or edit existing translations for MBSR, if they wish.

 INSTRUCTIONS